Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - If subclass (child class) has the same method as declared in the parent class, it is known as method overriding in Java.
 - Method overriding is used to provide the specific implementation of a method which is already provided by its superclass.
 - The method must have the same name and parameters as in the parent class.
+- Method overriding is used for runtime polymorphism

 __Points to get Rememeber:__
 - You can’t override a method marked public and make it protected